shanqing-cai/cca/README.md

 To get started, please study mcode/cca_example_1.m

-This file loads a pre-recorded speech datum stored in Audapter's standard .mat format.
+This script loads a pre-recorded speech datum stored in Audapter's standard .mat format.
+The scripts loads two ASCII files into Audapter.
+The first file (e.g., "ost_1") sets the parameters for online setence tracking.
+The second file (e.g., "f1_up_f2_down.pcf") sets the perturbation parameter.

+Note: the parameters in the ost_1 file are currently handcrafted.
+For real experiments, some heuristics need to be designed in order to automatize the online sentence tracking parameter selection.

+The pdf files "ostParams.pdf" and "PertCfgFileFormat.pdf" contain some brief description of the format of the two configraution files.
+The scripts generates a figure with two panels.
+The upper panel shows the input signal and the bottom panel shows the output.
+The script also plays the input and output sounds.